lukejones/nicethings/README.md

 License
 ------------------------------

 I don't know anything about licensing, so I'll just write it how I would say it in real-life: you can do whatever the hell you want with this source code.
 Feel free to sell it, distribute it, modify it or copy it.

-You don't have to attribute you me but attribution would be a nice bonus if you're feeling particularly generous.
+Note: This license doesn't include createThumb.php or any other scripts I've used or will use in this project.